Skip to main content

 New York: Harper Alley, 2024.
 Easy Reader.

 In this easy-to-read comic Chip isn't ready for bed, no matter how much his mother asks him to please get under the covers.
 Instead he decides to play grown-up which means mom is the kid for the night.
-He thinks he'll be able to just sit and watch TV but soon finds that mom's bedtime routine involves being tucked in, being read the longest story in the house, and choosing between one of many, many stuffed animals.
+He thinks he'll be able to just sit and watch TV, but soon finds out that mom's bedtime routine involves being tucked in, being read the longest story in the house, and choosing between one of many, many stuffed animals.
 When Mom is finally comfortably in bed ready to sleep, however, Chip is given a list of tasks that must be completed before the next morning like doing the dishes, packing lunch for the next day, and more.
-By the time he's finally able to sit down to watch TV he can barely keep his eyes open.
+By the time he's finally able to sit down to watch TV, he can barely keep his eyes open.
 This funny comic will be relatable to both kids and adults who have struggled with bedtime and it's easy-to-read format is perfect even for kids who have never read a comic before.

 By Arihhonni David

-New York : Holiday House, 2024.
+New York: Holiday House, 2024.
 Easy Reader.

 When his grandson is sad that he's too small to play lacrosse, Toto relates to him the story of a lacrosse game between animals.
 Mouse and Squirrel want to play lacrosse with the other animals but team land say they can't play because they're too small.
 Team wings also sees issues with them playing on their team, since they can't fly.
 Eventually Eagle outfits them with wings of their own and they find that their small size is advantageous.
 This book uses short sentences and plenty of sight words, making it great for kids just starting out on their reading journey.
 If you're looking for a great easy reader to share during these last few days of Native American Heritage Month, this is an excellent choice.